webprofusion/certify-docs/docs/backgroundservice.md

 }
 ```

-You may also need to update corresponding configuration in the `servers.json` file (which the UI refers to in order to locate the service).
+**You will also need to update corresponding configuration in the `servers.json` file (which the UI refers to in order to locate the service).**

 To test that the reconfigured service is communicating OK, you can try opening the following URL in your browser:
 `http://localhost:9695/api/system/appversion` where 'localhost' is your configured service `host` value and `9695` is an example configured port.